andreadev-it/langtime/README.md

 # Langtime - Parsing dates in rust
-This library is a personal project, currently in development, that aims at easily allow rust programmer to parse dates written in the english language, both absolute and relative.
-These are some examples of dates that will be parsed:
+This library is a personal project, currently in development, that aims at easily allow rust programmers to parse dates written in the english language, both absolute and relative.
+These are some examples of dates that you can currently parse:
 - `2024-01-01 at 20:15`
 - `28/02/2024 at 10 a.m.`
 - `25 minutes ago`

 Why creating this repo when [chrono-english](https://github.com/stevedonovan/chrono-english) already exists?
-Well for two reasons: first, I didn't knew it exists.
+Well for two reasons.
+First of all, I didn't knew it existed.
 Second, there are some formats, or combination thereof, that are not parsable with chrono_english.